sr99622/avio/README.md

 ```

 The ByteTrack and YOLOX module can be added for detection and tracking.
 It is
-suggested to use mambe to speed up this install
+suggested to use mamba to speed up this install

 ```bash
 conda install mamba